 Market Risk in trading book is assessed as per the Standardised duration method.
-The capital charge for HFT and AFS is computed as per Reserve Bank of India prudential guidelines.
+The capital charge for both investments and foreign exchange exposure is computed as per Reserve Bank of India prudential guidelines.

 a.
 Definition of market risk: - Market risk refers to the potential losses arising from volatility in interest rates, foreign exchange rates, equity prices and commodity prices.
 Market risk arises with respect to all market risk sensitive financial instruments, including securities, foreign exchange contracts, equity and derivative instruments as well as from balance sheet or structural positions.